kingslayer458/Chat-application-enhanced/README.md

 #### Message Interactions

-- **Reactions**: Hover over a message and click the emoji icon to add a reaction.
+- **Reactions: Hover over a message and click the emoji icon to add a reaction.
 - **Full Emoji Picker**:
   - Double-click on a message to open the full emoji picker
   - Right-click on the emoji button to open the full emoji picker